A sailor without a destination cannot hope for a favorable wind. — Leon Tec, adapted from Seneca the Younger

-I have discovered through personal experience the power of visualization.
-Even (or especially) if you don’t know just how you are going to get to your destination, holding a firm vision of that destination is essential.
+I am a firm believer in the power of visualization.
+Even if you don’t know just how you are going to get to your destination, holding a firm vision of that destination is essential.

-Those of a spiritual inclination might say that when you hold a vision, you are in effect giving an instruction to the wisdom of the universe, and it would be insulting to that wisdom to tell the universe exactly how to do its job.
-Just release the intention into the universe and allow it to organise things for you.
-This is kind of what the book The Secret says, although actually I don’t think there is any big secret to it at all.
+Those of a more spiritual inclination might say that when you hold a vision, you are in effect giving an instruction to the wisdom of the universe, and it would be insulting to that wisdom to tell the universe exactly how to do its job.

-However you frame it, the end result is much the same.
+Regardless of your worldview, the end result is much the same.
 Once you have set your vision, it unleashes enormous potential in both yourself and others.
-The vision may not come true in the timescale you expect – in my experience it almost inevitably won’t – but if you keep the faith and hold true, you will be amazed by what emerges.
+The vision may not come true in the timescale you expect – in fact it almost inevitably won’t – but if you keep the faith and hold true, you will be amazed by what transpires.

-To refer back to my obituary exercise (sick of hearing about it yet?!) – when I created that vision of the adventurous, life-loving, go-getting woman that I wanted to be, I was a world away from that coming true.
+To hark back to my obituary exercise (sick of hearing about it yet?!) – when I created that vision of the adventurous, life-loving, go-getting woman that I wanted to be, I was a world away from that coming true.
 And yet somehow that vision seemed so real, so authentic, to me, that I recognised I had the potential to get there.
-I was the sort of woman who could be adventurous, life-loving, and go-getting.

 Create a vision.